iter-idea/IDEA-html2pdf/README.md

 ## Notes

-The AWS-SDK is already pre-installed in every Lambda Function; therefore, it's a devDependency.
+The AWS SDK's (v3) packages are already pre-installed in every Lambda Function; therefore, they are `peerDependencies`.